web3privacy/docs/src/content/docs/research/ethereum-privacy-ecosystem.md

 ---
-title: "Ethereum Privacy Ecosystem: report"
+title: "Ethereum Privacy Ecosystem Report"
 ---

-Research will cover comprehensive & up to date report on the state of privacy in Ethereum.
+This Research will cover comprehensive & up to date report on the state of privacy in Ethereum.

 ## **Details**